lukechn99/github-quickstart/3081W/iteration_2.md

 CREATE A WORKING SOLUTION: Multiple drones should be delivering different sized packages at different speeds.
 Finally, the visual and other observers should be notified of package delivery events.
 We need to have **ALL PRIORITIES** and **1 or 2** additional features and **regression, unit, and integration** tests and **bug fixes**

-### Priorities
-Observer: clients can be notified of package delivery.
-Dynamic Routing: Use the shortest path on a graph for package delivery.
-Drone Pool: Use a diverse set of drones to deliver packages.

 ### Changes
 Updated the Entity class - Uses a vector<float> instead of a float* for position and direction to prevent the buffer overflow problem.
 Updated the DroneDeliverySystem abstract class - Added a SetGraph(...) method for graph traversal.